-No wonder my French friend didn’t know it.
+No wonder my Alsatian friend didn’t know it.
 When I watched it, I was far too young to realise the linguistic-didactic nature of the programme.

 The slow and repetitive dialogue makes the programme suitable for beginners and, at the same time, it adds to its grotesque atmosphere.

 By learning to communicate with the (French) humans they encounter, these bizarre-looking creatures indirectly become our profs de français.